NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	Added charging bar.
 	Dynamic Objects have been implemented but they are not functional yet (they only have colliders).
 	Game Intro has been added with provisional menu theme.
-	Added Gamepad interaction (tested with Xbox 360 and PS3 so far) *Notice that you need to have your controller plugged in before starting the game or else it will not work.
+	Added Gamepad interaction (tested with Xbox 360 and PS3 so far).
 	Basic UI interaction regarding rupees, arrows and bombs.

 v0.1: